Be sure to enter my $500 Nordstrom giveaway!

 Carrier Status Report

 This would have been a useful report to have before having kids as these show variants in my DNA that I could pass on to my kids.
 There are 42 different variants that are tested (my screenshot only shows a small snippet) and I love that you can click through on each one to discover more about the variant that’s tested as well as information on symptoms to look for and treatment options.
-Mine didn’t show with any variants but this is definitely something I was curious about too!
+My ancestry test results didn’t show with any variants but this is definitely something I was curious about too!

 The next two reports are definitely the “fun” ones to go through!
 When it comes to wellness, I had pretty much known already that I was lactose intolerant but it was still good to see it confirmed.
 I was also surprised to see fat and weight on there and it looks like I fall right into the “average” category! 🤣 It was correct on all other accounts too — I generally don’t consume too much caffeine, am a super deep sleeper (I set 3 alarms to make sure I hear at least one!), and really don’t move much in my sleep.
 I was surprised to see that my genetic muscle composition is common in elite athletes!
 According to the report, I have a genetic marker in my ACTN3 gene that controls whether muscle cells product a protein that’s found in fast-twitch muscle fibers.
 I guess that explains why I enjoy the high-intensity interval training workouts instead of the long endurance type workouts!